Say Cheese (How I Met Your Mother): Plot

-It is Lily's 32nd birthday, and, as one who really loves her own birthday, she wakes herself up at midnight for the sole purpose of announcing that it is officially her birthday before falling asleep once again.
-Later in the morning, Marshall brings her breakfast in bed with its own theme, Spanish Interlude, complete with a guitarist and a picture of the "lyrical rolling hills of northern Spain (Alozaina, Málaga)" in the window.

-One of Lily's first presents to be opened is a new digital camera with naked pictures of Marshall inside.
-As she enjoys taking pictures all the time, Barney and Robin cringe as they remember all of the group shots Lily took over the years and the situations that happened before the pictures were taken.
+It is Lily's 32nd birthday, and one of her first presents is a new digital camera with naked pictures of Marshall inside.
 Ted arrives at the door with his new girlfriend, Amanda, who has volunteered to bake Lily's cake, which upsets Lily and Marshall.

 The group plays parlor games designed to test their knowledge of Lily, but Amanda does not know anything about her.
-Lily gathers the gang together for their annual group photo while Amanda prepares the birthday cake in the kitchen, in an attempt to take the photo without Amanda.
-Ted objects, so Lily brings out a photo album showing pictures from past events where Ted has brought his dates along and says that Ted's dates always ruin the occasion.
-Lily challenges Ted to name them, but he fails to remember a single one.
-Lily also reminds him of their trip to Paris: It was initially reserved for only her and Marshall, but Ted came along with Karen.
-Karen and Ted got in a fight and broke up before the plane landed.
-Karen's presence in Paris ruined the whole trip.
+Lily brings out a photo album showing pictures from past events where Ted has brought his dates along and says that Ted's dates always ruin the occasion.

-Ted apologizes for always ruining their group shots, but explains that he is always trying to find "The One".
 Robin admits not inviting Don because some of the gang's important events are not ideal to bring new friends.
-Ted notes that Robin is Lily's best friend, but she began as one of Ted's "random skanks", Lily countering that Robin is the "skanky exception to the skanky rule".
-Ted accepts that Amanda does not have to be in the group photo, but asks Lily to give her a chance.
-When Amanda reveals the birthday cake, which reads "Happy 42nd Birthday, Lori", while Lily is merely amused, Marshall gets angry and kicks Amanda out of the apartment.
-Marshall explains he has become cynical because every time Ted breaks up with a girl, Marshall is there to pick up the pieces and console the girl.
+When Amanda reveals the birthday cake, which reads "Happy 42nd Birthday, Lori", Marshall gets angry and kicks Amanda out of the apartment.
+Marshall explains he has become cynical, having had to console every girlfriend Ted breaks up with.